 Harrisons Cave Barbados is the most popular attraction in Barbados, you only have to visit to see why.
 So if you have time to see only one attraction while on vacation on the island make sure it is the cave.
 Throughout this site, we have referred to the natural beauty of the island.
 Its near-perfect weather, its spectacular white sand beaches, its tantalizing turquoise waters, its magnificent coral gardens, and of course the warmth and friendliness of the people.

-In this section of the site we take a look at Harrisons Cave appropriately describe as the eighth wonder of the world.
+In this section of the site, we take a look at Harrisons Cave appropriately describe as the eighth wonder of the world.
 The cave is a unique natural phenomenon that dates back to the 18th century.
-It was re-discovered in the 1970’s by Ole Sorensen a Danish cave explorer.
+It was rediscovered in the 1970s by Ole Sorensen a Danish cave explorer.

-It was a long weekend and we had a rental from one of the island’s popular car rental companies… not just any rental we had gotten ourselves a 4×4 jeep..
+It was a long weekend and we had a rental from one of the island’s popular car rental companies… not just any rental we had gotten ourselves a 4×4 jeep.

 Our Fascination With Harrisons Cave Barbados

 As we set off in the rental the kids were really excited.
 We had visited numerous Barbados tourist attractions but the one they were most fascinated by was Harrisons Cave.
 As we drove through the lush rolling hills of central Barbados listening to the kids made me realize that the excitement was contagious.
-I was beginning to feel very excited as well… Just remembering the spectacular natural beauty that lie beneath was overwhelming.
+I was beginning to feel very excited as well… Just remembering the spectacular natural beauty that lay beneath was overwhelming.

 Eight wonder of the world I thought to myself… and as I reflected on this I thought they sure got this description right.
 You’ll have to visit this attraction to fully understand the awesome features of this underground limestone cavern.